ShailyBhargava/Python_coding_exercise/README.md

 📘 Python Coding Exercises
 This repository contains a growing collection of daily Python coding problems and solutions, designed to improve your problem-solving and logic-building skills.
-Inspired by competitive programming, interview prep, and real-world scenarios, these exercises are ideal for learners at all levels — especially BCA/MCA students and early-career coders.
+Inspired by competitive programming, interview prep, and real-world scenarios, these exercises are ideal for learners at all levels.

 🧠 Topics Covered:
 ✅ String Manipulation